ART

 His caricatures were published in Armenian magazines and newspapers, including the satiric paper Javroush, Akher Saa (Last Hour), Akhbar El Yom (Today’s News), La Caravane, La Presse Egyptienne, Image, The Honorable Beggars, Comrade Panchoonie, Armenia Cinema and Arev among many others.

-Until his death in 1977, Saroukhan was still drawing cartoons and caricature for magazines and newspapers.
-Throughout his career that spanned more than five decades, he created more than 20,000 caricature and cartoons.
+Until his death in 1977, Saroukhan was still drawing cartoons and caricatures for magazines and newspapers.
+Throughout his career that spanned more than five decades, he created more than 20,000 caricatures and cartoons.
 Political Comedy not only celebrates the life of this exceptional cartoonist, but it also shows how he effectively used his artwork to put politicians in check.

 Alexander Saroukhan, Serry Pasha Fails in Playing the National Anthem, water colors on paper, 46×65 cm.
 Image: Al Masar Gallery